An area offering unlimited opportunities

 Design of future

-The ambitious futuristic vision of unique loft conversions has been materialised with the sense of preserving industrial genius loci by Ing.
-Arch.
-Petr Drexler.
+The ambitious futuristic vision of unique loft conversions has been materialised with the sense of preserving industrial genius loci by Petr Drexler.
 The Vanguard Prague project is unparalleled in the Czech Republic.
 Unique is also the lift for vehicles in the middle of the building that cannot be found anywhere else in entire Central Europe.

 The characteristic design of the loft interiors has been created based on renowned architectural designs of Ivanka Kowalski, I. D. Arch, OOOOX